raphaelsty/cherche/README.md

 ## [Documentation](https://raphaelsty.github.io/cherche/) 📜

 Documentation is available [here](https://raphaelsty.github.io/cherche/).
-It provides details about retrievers, rankers, pipelines, question answering, summarization and examples.
+It provides details about retrievers, rankers, pipelines, question answering, summarization, and examples.

 ## QuickStart 💨

 ### Documents 📑

-Cherche allows to find the right document within a list of JSON.
+Cherche allows findings the right document within a list of objects.
 Here is an example of a corpus.

 ```python
 from cherche import data